FRAUD ALERT: Protect Your Account from COVID-19 Scams

 Change your security settings to enable multi-factor authentication for accounts that support it.Multi-factor authentication—also known as MFA or two-factor authentication—means there is a second step to verify who you are, like receiving a text with a number code or verification through face recognition.

 Report Coronavirus Scams.
-If you suspect or know of criminal activity,visit the official website of the FBI’s Internet Crime Complaint Center or the Federal Trade Commission’s Complaint Assistant.
+If you suspect or know of criminal activity,visit the official website of the FBI’s Internet Crime Complaint Center.

 Watch the CEO Update on Facebook: